Find Affordable College Courses

 14 Yearly Graduations

 The 8th most popular school in the country for history majors who are seeking their doctor's degree is University of California - Berkeley.
 Roughly 42,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,442 per year, while in-state graduate students, on average, pay $11,442 per year.
-For the 2020-2021 academic year, 14 doctor's degrees were handed out to history majors at UC Berkeley.
-Around 7% of these students were from an underrepresented racial-ethnic group, and 14% were women.
+The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+During the most recent year for which we have data, 14 people received their doctor's degree in history from UC Berkeley.
+About 56% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+Data shows that UC Berkeley graduates that hold this degree go on to make a median salary of $59,705.

 #12